SPIRALITY

 We believe in full transparency in what we do and the prices we charge for our products.
 For just about everything we make our material costs are incredibly low as we create from waste and repurposed materials.
 Sometimes we need to purchase electrical components or glues or finishes or hardware or other items but this typically makes up a small fraction of our prices.

-Our product prices are almost entirely dependent upon the labor that goes into creating our pieces.
 Working with waste and secondhand materials requires considerable time just to get the materials to a state where we can begin working with them versus going and buying brand new materials that are all ready to work with.
 They need love to bring out their true beauty.
 Only when we reach this point can we start our “manufacturing” process.
 This is the world of working with repurposed materials so when people say “sustainability comes at a price,” this is why.
 But as both creators AND consumers, we believe this price is worth it for the sake of both people and planet.